manasvil/RapidPrototyping-CoursePlan/README.md

 # [Rapid Prototyping Course Plan]

 This repo is a course plan documenting a maker-oriented Introduction to Programming course at Georgia Tech CS-6452.
+The course has been pioneered by the following team at Georgia Tech: Grgory Abowd Aman Parnami Elizabeth DiSalvo Zane Cochran

-It's now being redeveloped into a general-use repository in partnership with [Mozilla](https://mozilla.github.io/leadership-training/round-5/projects/#maker-learning-curriculum-for-rapid-prototyping), but in the meantime, you can get started with this:
+It's now being redeveloped into a general-use repository by Manasvi Lalwani, who has acted as a Teaching Assistant for the course in the past, in partnership with [Mozilla](https://mozilla.github.io/leadership-training/round-5/projects/#maker-learning-curriculum-for-rapid-prototyping), but in the meantime, you can get started with this:
 1. Start with the [Course Overview Document](https://docs.google.com/document/d/1Wv5CLz1mf0-Lxyammcyn7AI1M7WV4porr7C6DplU5LA/edit?usp=sharing).
 This is a lengthy document and the outline should pop-up in the sidebar automatically.
 But in case it does not, go to Add Ons>>Table of Contents>>Show in sidebar.
 Pay special attention to [Physical Computing Modules and Milestones](https://docs.google.com/document/d/1Wv5CLz1mf0-Lxyammcyn7AI1M7WV4porr7C6DplU5LA/edit#heading=h.nfm85m4oqj9) as it links to major milestones in the class such as assignment prompts and sample student work.
 2. Read [Class Philosophies and Mindset](https://docs.google.com/document/d/1LF5SmpCjfAb4eAkxkYvKwMXbwxLkWFatmLKEB3UIAts/edit?usp=sharing) as it shows higher level concepts that need to be kept in mind throughout the course this document also links to some of the [final physical computing projects](https://drive.google.com/folderview?id=0BwLVd0W-_5qwVnRocWpKdlJUbjA&usp=sharing).
 3. Refer to the [Week by Week Class Outline](https://drive.google.com/file/d/0BwLVd0W-_5qwdFplNERLYXlkTWc/view?usp=sharing) for a more detailed agenda for  8 weeks of Physical Computing